Early-access pricing: code LAUNCH50 takes 50% off your first billing cycle.See pricing →

 Yes. adjiQ recognizes algorithm patterns (DP, graphs, trees, etc.) and provides hints, approaches, and solutions for LeetCode-style problems in real time.

-Can it help during a live HackerRank or CoderPad interview?
+Does it help during a live video coding interview?

 What programming languages are supported?